 There are two sides to Pinterest.
 First, there is the Pinterest for scrapbooking types, crafters and people who post recipes.
 In other words, shoppers.

 And then there is Pinterest for business, and these people are also known as marketers.
 Are you picking up what I am putting down?

 “This site uses affiliate links.
 If you click a link and purchase something, I may receive compensation at no extra cost to you.
 This helps to fund my blog, so thank you for that.
 Full disclosure at the bottom of the page.”

 Who uses Pinterest for business, you may ask?
 Well, on the Pinterest “Success Stories” page, you can read how Carnival Cruises started marketing with Pinterest in 2016 because 62% of pinners plan future travel on Pinterest.

 Or how Honda started working with Pinterest because many pinners are actively searching for cars that they want to buy, and Pinterest reaches 59% of adults who are likely to buy a car in the next 6 months.

-Or Sephora.
-Or Lowe’s.
-Or Shaw Communications.
-Or Stella Artois (A Belgian beer).
+Who else uses Pinterest?
+Sephora.
+Lowe’s.
+Shaw Communications.
+Stella Artois (A Belgian beer).
 These companies are all jumping on the Pinterest bandwagon because they can see the reach that is available from people who are searching and shopping on the world’s number one visual search engine.
 Join us!

 I personally went from having almost zero views on Pinterest to having 60K in about 3 and a half months.
 Now those are Pinterest views, not page views via Google Analytics.